MixPayProtocol/developers.mixpay.me/docs/guides/integration/using-paylink.md

 3. `quoteAssetId` is the cryptocurrency in UUID format, and you can see the supported asset id in [Quote Assets](/api/assets/quote-assets).
 4. `quoteAmount` is the total payment amount according to the `quoteAssetId`.
 5. `orderId`   -   Unique in your system.
 String lengths **between 6 and 36 must be letters, numbers, dashes, underscores, and NO space. `orderId` and `payeeId` make a payment unique.
-6. `returnTo` when the payment is finished, the customer will be redirected to this URL.
-Generally will be the order detail page.
+6. `returnTo` is the preferred destination after a successful payment.
+Automatic navigation can be suppressed for iframe, surplus/refund, or merchant-controlled return flows and must not be used as a payment notification.

 ## Special Parameters For Payment Link